 CPP is adjusted annually for inflation: CPP benefits are adjusted annually to account for increases in the cost of living based on the Consumer Price Index (CPI).

-General drop-out provision: This provision drops-out up to 8 years of your lowest earning years when calculating your CPP benefits.
+General drop-out provision: This provision drops up to 8 years of your lowest earning years when calculating your CPP benefits.
 This helps to reduce the impact of periods when you had low or zero earnings and increases the maximum CPP pension you qualify for.

-Child-rearing provision: In addition to the general drop-out provision, if raising children caused you to stop working or to earn a lower income, the child-rearing provision boosts your CPP benefits by excluding this period when calculating your CPP benefits.
+Child-rearing provision: In addition to the general drop-out provision, if raising children caused you to stop working or earn a lower income, the child-rearing provision boosts your CPP benefits by excluding this period when calculating your CPP benefits.

 Pension sharing: You can share CPP benefits with your retired and eligible spouse or common-law partner.
 This may result in tax savings if one spouse or partner is taxed at a higher marginal rate.

-Additional CPP Benefits
+Other CPP Benefits

 Death benefit